You can contact Lilura1 at Discord-Lilura1.

 It's the art, the soundtrack, the sound effects, the voiceacting (VOs), the tactile user interface and the treasure-hunting in a competitive arena that made Diablo 2 popular.
 Slaying stuff and looting corpses is pretty damn satisfying due to the accompanying sprite animations and sound effects that give the game a solid texture and increase its immersion.
 But veterans of cRPGs will ultimately come out with an empty feeling even if they acknowledge some aspects of Diablo 2 as works of genius.

-Unlike its predecessor, Diablo 2 is very difficult to enjoy in single-player mode of play. cRPG veterans should make no mistake: the game is designed for multi-player and single-player is an afterthought.
-Everything about the game screams multi-player!!! from the hilltops, including the itemization RNG and the ridiculous wide open area and dungeon design, which features barely any tight corridors and pathways (the above-mentioned Maggot Lair being a notable exception).
+Unlike its predecessor Diablo 2 is very difficult to enjoy in single-player mode of play. cRPG veterans should make no mistake: the game is designed for multi-player and single-player is an afterthought.
+Everything about the game screams multi-player!!! from the hilltops, including the itemization RNG and the ridiculous wide open area and dungeon design, which features barely any tight corridors and pathways (the above-mentioned Maggot Lair and Arcane Sanctuary being notable exceptions).

-Blizzard North and Blizzard Entertainment (WarCraft 1 and WarCraft 2) were super-talented coders and designers.
+Blizzard North and Blizzard Entertainment (WarCraft and WC2) were super-talented coders and designers.
 If Blizzard focused on developing pure cRPGs instead of mere arcade-adventure games, they would have wiped the floor with most of the competition in cRPG History.
 But that's not the subgenre they chose to develop for, and their decision paid off big-time.

 Criticism of Diablo 2 itemization in Single-player mode